takattila/monitor/README.md

       list: /run/list                       #      - List the pre-definied commands or programs.
       exec: /run/exec/{name}                #      - Execute a specific command or program.
       stdout: /run/stdout/{name}            #      - Returns the output of a specific command or program after it is executed.
+    skins: /skins                           #      - Returns a list from available skins.
   logger:                                   #  - Setup logging functionality.
     level: debug                            #    - From debug to none levels, the detail of the logging can be set.
     color: on                               #    - Colorizing the log output.